 Furthermore, our active participation in the Russian State Duma’s expert work in drafting federal tax legislation and its amendments has allowed us to gain unique experience in this field and in cooperating with government authorities.

 These characteristics of our practice, when combined with our ability to attract foreign specialists in law and economics, allow us to help our clients meet their objectives.

-ZAO KPMG, a company incorporated under the Laws of the Russian Federation, a part of the KPMG Europe LLP group, and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+JSC KPMG, a company incorporated under the Laws of the Russian Federation, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
 The KPMG name, logo and "cutting through complexity" are registered trademarks or trademarks of KPMG International.